 (2) Right click Re-prompt for restart with scheduled installations, click Properties and check enabled.
 Specify a long time interval (example: 720 minutes) for restarting your system following an Automatic Update.

-Filed Under: Windows Tweaks
+Category: Windows Tweaks